simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Oct 22-Oct 24 2024
+Radio Blackout Forecast for Oct 23-Oct 25 2024

-              Oct 22        Oct 23        Oct 24
+              Oct 23        Oct 24        Oct 25
-R1-R2           50%           60%           60%
+R1-R2           60%           60%           60%
-R3 or greater    5%           10%           10%
+R3 or greater   10%           10%           10%

-Rationale: Solar activity is expected to be at low levels, with a chance for moderate levels (R1-R2, Minor-Moderate) on 22 Oct.
-Moderate flare levels are expected to increase to likely on 23-24 Oct, with a slight chance for R3-Strong levels on 23-24 Oct.
-This flare level increase is in anticipation of the return of old active Region 3842 (S15, L=180) which produced M and X flares on its last transit.
+Rationale: Solar levels are likely to be at moderate levels 23-25 Oct, with a slight chance for R3-Strong levels.
+Solar flare activity is expected to increase with the return of old active Region 3842 (S15, L=180) which produced four X flares during the last rotation.

 ```